Manhunt is underway for 2nd suspect in Tennessee deputy's fatal shooting

-One day before allegedly shooting a Dickson County, Tennessee, sheriff's deputy, Steven Joshua Wiggins was charged with aggravated assault for slapping and pulling the hair of a woman he also threatened with a gun, according to a police report.

-Erika Castro-Miles, described as an acquaintance of the suspect, told police Wiggins had been "doing meth all night and smoking marijuana" before assaulting her and stealing her car from a motel in Kingston Springs, the police report said.
-He got away.

-A 911 call reporting a suspicious vehicle in the rural Middle Tennessee area on Wednesday morning ended with the slaying of Dickson County Sheriff's Deputy Sgt.
+A 911 call reporting a suspicious vehicle in rural Middle Tennessee ended with the slaying of Dickson County sheriff's Deputy Sgt.
 Daniel Baker.

-The manhunt for Wiggins, 31, continued into Thursday evening along winding, treacherous terrain about 40 miles west of Nashville, authorities said.

-Hours earlier, Castro-Miles was charged with one count of first-degree murder in connection with the death, according to the Tennessee Bureau of Investigation.
+Late Wednesday, Erika Castro-Miles, 38, was charged with one count of first-degree murder in connection with the death, and the manhunt for another suspect continued into early Thursday, the Tennessee Bureau of Investigation said.

-Castro-Miles, 38, was seated in the deputy's vehicle with Wiggins and saw the suspect allegedly shot Baker, 32, according to a criminal court affidavit.
-The woman fled and hid under a house before she was arrested.

-Dickson County Sheriff Jeff Bledsoe said he saw video from the shooting scene Thursday that left him "even more heartbroken" about what Baker endured.
+Investigators said Castro-Miles "participated" in Wednesday morning's fatal shooting of Baker but did not release any more details.

 After a period of not being able to contact the deputy, authorities tracked down Baker's vehicle with GPS in a wooded area about 2 miles from the location of the initial call by an officer from another agency.
 Baker was found dead in his vehicle.